30 Grams of Protein Breakfast: Easy High-Protein Ideas to Start Your Day

 This is my go-to post-workout breakfast.
 A whopping 70+ grams of protein makes me feel fueled, focused, and ready to crush the day.
 I call this breakfast my unlock.
 It’s a decision to first show up on my plate so I can show up my best for my boys, my business, and the rest of my day.

-5. Chia Pudding Parfait = 30 grams of protein
+3. Chia Pudding Parfait = 30 grams of protein

 If you enjoy cold chia pudding, it's incredibly easy to make ahead of time: simply combine chia seeds, your favorite liquid (milk, plant-based milk, yogurt), and any desired flavorings like fruit, nuts, or protein powder.
 Let it sit in the fridge overnight, and voila!
 With its convenience and versatility, there's really no excuse not to incorporate chia pudding into your daily routine and easily hit your 30-gram protein goal.

-6. Double Protein Yogurt Parfait = 50g
+4. Double Protein Yogurt Parfait = 35g

-7. Fab Four Breakfast Chicken and Veggie Soup = 60-65 g protein (½ the recipe)
+5. Fab Four Breakfast Chicken and Veggie Soup = 60-65 g protein (½ the recipe)

 Good for the gut, easy to digest, and the ultimate cozy breakfast.
 Chicken and veggie soup delivers loads of skin-loving collagen and 60+ grams of protein that balances blood sugar and sets you up for a crave-free day of stable energy.

-• Be Well Protein Powder is your easy button to a high protein breakfast.
+• Be Well by Kelly Protein Powder is your easy button to a high protein breakfast.
 But Be Well Essential Amino Acids are the building blocks of protein, and they’re my secret weapon to superior muscle protein synthesis.
 One scoop of Essential Amino Acids activates as much muscle protein synthesis as 7 scoops (160g) of whey protein powder!

 • Add a little protein to your morning cup.
-Be Well Protein Coffee will not only take the edge off any caffeine jitters (thanks to protein’s ability to slow down the assimilation of caffeine), but it adds a subtle sweetness and creaminess to your sip.
+Be Well by Kelly Protein Coffee will not only take the edge off any caffeine jitters (thanks to protein’s ability to slow down the assimilation of caffeine), but it adds a subtle sweetness and creaminess to your sip.

 • Don’t forget about leftovers!
 You saw the numbers above – beef, chicken, and seafood are some of the easiest ways to pack a major protein punch.
 No reason you can’t (and shouldn’t) start your day with them.